-California Elections Code §13307 dictates that candidate statements shall be a brief description of no more than 200 words, shall be printed in type of uniform size and darkness, and with uniform spacing.
+California Elections Code §13307(a)(1), (b)(1) dictates that candidate statements shall be a brief description of no more than 200 words, shall be printed in type of uniform size and darkness, and with uniform spacing.

-The Registrar of Voters interprets this to mean that candidate statements shall be typed in upper and lower case letters when appropriate, and not all capital letters.
-Additionally, candidate statements shall be free from non-standard or atypical spacing, and shall not contain any italicized or bolded letters.
+The Registrar of Voters interprets this to mean that candidate statements shall be typed in upper and lower case letters when appropriate, not all capital letters.
+Additionally, candidate statements shall be free from non-standard or atypical spacing and shall not contain any italicized or bolded letters.

-California Elections Code §13307 dictates that candidate statements shall be a brief description that expresses the candidate's education and qualifications, and shall not include party affiliation of the candidate, nor membership or activity in partisan political organizations.
-Nothing in the candidate's statement shall be deemed to make any such statement or the authors thereof free or exempt from any civil or criminal action or penalty because of any false, slanderous or libelous statements.
+California Elections Code §13307 (a)(1), dictates that candidate statements shall be a brief description that expresses the candidate's education and qualifications, and shall not include party affiliation of the candidate, nor membership or activity in partisan political organizations.
+Subdivision (e) states that nothing in the candidate's statement shall be deemed to make any such statement or the authors thereof free or exempt from any civil or criminal action or penalty because of any false, slanderous or libelous statements.

 California Elections Code §13308 requires that statements shall be limited to a recitation of the candidate's own personal background and qualifications.
 Statements shall not in any way make reference to other candidates for that office or to another candidate's qualifications, character, or activities.
-The election official shall not cause to be printed or circulated any statement that the election official determines is not so limited, or that includes any reference prohibited by this section.
+The elections official shall not cause to be printed, posted on an Internet Web Site or circulated any statement that the election official determines is not so limited, or that includes any reference prohibited by this section.